EstimatedEst. Read Time: 18 minutes

 offset dumbbell reverse curl both arms

-HOW TO DO IT: Start by standing upright with your feet shoulder-width apart, holding the dumbbells in each hand at arm’s length, palms facing toward your body.
-Slowly curl the weights toward your shoulders while keeping your elbows close to your sides.
+1. For this dumbbell curl, starting position is standing upright with your feet shoulder-width apart, holding the dumbbells in each hand at arm’s length, palms facing toward your body (supinated grip).

 WHAT MAKES IT EFFECTIVE: The Reverse Curl allows you to move through a full range of motion, ensuring the forearm is working extra hard.
 That’s why I highly recommend adding it to your forearm dumbbell workouts.